JorgeCuerv0/JorgeCuerv0/README.md

 I'm a graduate student in Data Science at UC Berkeley with a passion for AI/ML, full-stack development, and data visualization.

 - 🌎 I'm based in Dallas, TX.
-- 🧠 I'm currently learning FastAPI, Docker, and advanced machine learning techniques.
+- 🧠 I'm currently learning Generative AI, NLP and Transformaer architecture.
 - 📫 You can contact me at [grgsandoval5@gmail.com](mailto:grgsandoval5@gmail.com).
 - 🌟 Pronouns: He/Him
 - ✈️ Fun fact: Avid traveler